 AL - The Assembly Language Simulator-1

-AL is an assembly language simulator that teaches basic assembly language ideas, the concept of program assembly and the basics of the CPU cycle.
+<PRE>AL is an assembly language simulator that teaches basic assembly language ideas, the concept of program assembly and the basics of the CPU cycle.

 I wrote this simulation for a class I teach at Pellissippi State Community College in Knoxville, TN.